sevvalkoc64/Guess_Number_Game/README.md

 # Guess Number Game
 When you start the game, a random number is generated and you have 5 guesses.
-You see clues in every guess
+You see clues in every guess.
+Have fun!

 ## 1- At first you need to start the game